jaescalo/Turbo-Akamai-EdgeWorkers/README.md

 ## Quick Setup
 Follow the instructions to the line to run this same example in your Akamai EdgeWorkers environment.
 1. Clone this repository and push it to your own repository.
-2. Modify the `.circleci/config.yml` configuration by adding your own values to the environmental variables `EWVERSION`, `DESCRIPTION` and `EWID`.
+2. Modify the `.circleci/config.yml` configuration by adding your own values to the environmental variables  `EWID` and `BUNDLENAME`.
 For example:
   ```
   environment:
-    EWVERSION: 0.43
     EWID: 4885
     BUNDLENAME: ew-bundle.tgz
-    DESCRIPTION: "EW Deployment Automation with CircleCI"
   ```
 3. Set up a CircleCI Context named **edgerc** with all the variables labeled as "CircleCI Context" from the table below.
 If you’re not use EdgeKV then ignore the EDGEKV_* variables.
 [Instructions](https://circleci.com/docs/2.0/contexts/)
 4. Set up a CircleCI project with GitHub.
 [Instructions](https://circleci.com/docs/2.0/getting-started/)